nextgis/docs_ngmobile/source/editing.rst

    Creating a polygon.

-After polygon is created button 1 will change from "tick" to "floppy".
-After pressing it edits will be saved and form to enter attributes for the new geometry will open: (see :numref:`ngmobile_input_form_attributes_pic`).
+After new polygon is added, icon 1 in Bottom toolbar will change from "tick" to "floppy".
+Pressing floppy icon will save a new polygon and open Attributes editing form (see :numref:`ngmobile_input_form_attributes_pic`).

-Creating a multipoint
+Adding a multipoint
 ^^^^^^^^^^^^^^^^^^^^^

-To add a multipoint to a vector layer select a multipoint layer (see :numref:`ngmobile_select_layer_dialogtch_pic`), start editing (icon with pencil) and select button 3 in the toolbar at the bottom of screen :numref:`ngmobile_edit_multipoint_pic`.
+To add a multipoint to an existing layer first select a vector layer with multipoint geometry (see :numref:`ngmobile_select_layer_dialogtch_pic`).
+Then press icon 3 in Bottom toolbar (see :numref:`ngmobile_edit_multipoint_pic`).

 .. figure:: _static/ngmobile_edit_multipoint.png
    :name: ngmobile_edit_multipoint_pic